Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Market Trends Still Influence Appraised Values

 Real estate markets can shift faster than legislation can account for.
-In-growth corridors and competitive commercial zones may experience significant increases that push appraised values higher than expected.
+In high-growth corridors and competitive commercial zones, significant valuation increases remain a real risk even with reforms in place.
 Challenging those valuations helps prevent tax bills from rising unnecessarily.

 Smart Protest Preparation: Comps, Math Adjustments, And Strategy